On this page:

 Part-Time Students

 PhD candidates are not admitted as part-time students.
-Part-time status will be calculated strictly on the basis of registration in fewer than 9 course units without LGS 9000-level registration and will be permitted only in extraordinary circumstances.
+Part-time status will be calculated strictly on the basis of registration in fewer than 9 course units without ASGS 9000-level registration.
+Part-time enrollment will be permitted only in extraordinary circumstances.

 Courses and Tuition Remission

-To be eligible for tuition remission, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's advisor and program as necessary for the student's degree.
-Graduate-level courses begin with courses numbered in the 500s/5000s.
+To be eligible for tuition remission, courses must be offered at the graduate level (course numbered 5000 and above), taken for a grade, and approved in advance by the student's advisor and program as necessary for the student's degree.
 Audited courses are not eligible for tuition remission and cannot count toward full-time status in a given semester.
 Students should consult their advisors regarding course selection.

 Outside of the stipulations noted above, graduate students in Arts & Sciences may enroll in English Language Program (ELP) courses.
-The Office of Graduate Studies, Arts & Sciences, will allow tuition remission to cover a maximum of 6 units of ELP courses throughout a student's graduate degree.
-Students who want to enroll in more than 6 units of ELP courses must cover the cost beyond the first 6 units.
+The Office of Graduate Studies (OGS) will pay tuition from Arts & Sciences funds for a maximum of 6 units of ELP courses throughout a student’s graduate degree program.
+The tuition and course costs for enrollment in ELP units beyond 6 must be covered by the student or department.

 Online Courses